-Non-pharmacological methods for analgesia such as swaddling, sucking on a dummy or sucrose were used when LISA was performed on the delivery suite or on the NNU.
-A variety of drugs in other studies have been studied for analgesia/sedation during LISA on the NNU; fentanyl, ketamine and propofol were the most frequently used medications.
-Studies indicate that these drugs may help to reduce pain scores, but can interfere with spontaneous breathing 18.
-Indeed, in one study the incidence of desaturation (SpO2 <85%) during LISA was significantly higher in the sedated group (91% versus 69%, p=0.023) and infants more often needed nasal intermittent mandatory ventilation during the procedure (93% versus 47%, p<0.001) 18.
-Fentanyl can cause chest rigidity and interference with spontaneous breathing.
-Stress and pain in the neonatal period may have long-term negative effects and should be avoided whenever possible, but drugs used for stress/pain relief also have acute and long-term side effects 19.
+Nonpharmacological methods for analgesia such as swaddling, sucking on a dummy or sucrose were used when LISA was performed on the DS or on the NNU.
+A variety of drugs in other studies have been studied for analgesia/sedation during LISA on the NNU; fentanyl, ketamine, and propofol were the most frequently used medications.
+Studies indicate that these drugs may help to reduce pain scores but can interfere with spontaneous breathing.18 Indeed, in one study the incidence of desaturation ($SpO_2 < 85\%$) during LISA was significantly higher in the sedated group (91 vs. 69%, p = 0.023) and infants more often needed nasal intermittent mandatory ventilation during the procedure (93 vs. 47%, p < 0.001).18 Fentanyl can cause chest rigidity and interference with spontaneous breathing.
+Stress and pain in the neonatal period may have long-term negative effects and should be avoided, whenever possible, but drugs used for stress/pain relief also have acute and long-term side effects.19